 Charting Iti's youth as a young activist through to his perspective on the polarising trial, the film offers us a rich, multifaceted portrait of the man, peppered with both his warm humanism and his rightly embittered philosophy.
 Viewing Iti's legal quandary as a microcosm of the tension between Ngāi Tūhoe and the Crown, Webby observes a people who never lose their integrity or sense of independence despite the long shadows of injustice.
-A startling and engaging companion piece to the more contemplative Ever the Land, The Price of Peace reveals a national failure of maddening proportions, culminating in an emotionally cathartic denouement that's deeply personal in scale - yet crucially hopeful in its historic significance.
+A startling and engaging documentary, The Price of Peace reveals a national failure of maddening proportions, culminating in an emotionally cathartic denouement that's deeply personal in scale - yet crucially hopeful in its historic significance.